 I found the original official SIGCIS tweet that Gross had retweeted to me (see Exhibit 3), and I replied to the SIGCIS account, included Joy Rankin as well, and asked if Rankin’s session was recorded.
 I eventually received a reply indicating yes it had been recorded and would eventually be put on YouTube.

 Notice this SIGCIS tweet was retweeted 6 times and liked 7 times.
-The SIGCIS account, which you can the organization calls “History of Computing,” on Twitter, was one of the most well-known Twitter accounts about computer history, and at the time had over 1000 followers — not a lot in Twitter terms, but a lot in terms of the number of historians at universities around the world who followed it.
+The SIGCIS account, which the organization calls “History of Computing” on Twitter, was one of the most well-known Twitter accounts about computer history, and at the time had over 1000 followers — not a lot in Twitter terms, but a lot in terms of the number of historians at universities around the world who followed it.

 Meanwhile the tweets kept coming about Dr. Rankin’s presentation:

 Early environmental feminists?
 Political purposes?
 What?
 I had no context.
 I had no idea what was going on.
 Was this the same PLATO system as the one invented at the University of Illinois?

 And there were more tweets: